HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

    )
 }}

+{# TODO (Authors/Editors) - figure description does not describe the data #}

-We focused of mobile vs. desktop page loads making use of [NetworkInformation.effectiveType](https://developer.mozilla.org/en-US/docs/Web/API/NetworkInformation/effectiveType), which returns a string based on the effective connection type, 'slow-2g', '2g', '3g', or '4g'.
+We focused of mobile vs. desktop page loads making use of <a href="https://developer.mozilla.org/en-US/docs/Web/API/NetworkInformation/effectiveType">NetworkInformation.effectiveType</a>, which returns a string based on the effective connection type, 'slow-2g', '2g', '3g', or '4g'.
 4g is the top tier, so could really be seen as 4g or faster, including 5g and broadband, fixed connections.

-**18.19%** of mobile requests had page loads utilising NetworkInformation.effectiveType, but surprisingly, a very slightly higher **18.41%** of desktop requests detected use of this API
+**18.19%** of mobile requests had page loads utilising NetworkInformation.effectiveType, but surprisingly, a very slightly higher **18.41%** of desktop requests detected use of this API.

-#### Device Memory API
+#### Device memory API

 {{ figure_markup(
    image="mobile-web-usage-of-navigator-devicememory.png",